-Recipient Job Search Min.
+Х Yes No Recipient Job Search Min.
 Contacts Min.
-Hours Additional Information TANF and SNA MOE 10 20 Non exempt SN, TA and SNF are required to participate in job search either as a standalone activity or as a non-core, sometimes not countable activity.
+Hours Additional Information TA NF and SNA MOE 10 20 Non exempt SN, TA and SNF are required to participate in job search either as a standalone activity or as a non-core, sometimes not countable activity.
 They may be required to participate in supervised job search through weekly individual and group appointments with BCDSS staff by participating in active job search, submitting weekly job logs and attending workshops or Job Clubs.
-SNA Individuals 10 20 Non exempt SN, TA and SNF are required to participate in job search either as a standalone activity or as a non-core, sometimes not countable activity.
-They may be required to participate in supervised job search through weekly individual and group appointments with BCDSS staff by participating in active job search, submitting weekly job logs and attending workshops or Job Clubs. -- --- f.
+Job search is typically done 4 weeks at a time with a 12 week maximum.
+SNA Individuals 10 20 20 Non exempt SN, TA and SNF are required to participate in job search either as a standalone activity or as a non-core, sometimes not countable activity.
+They may be required to participate in supervised job search through weekly individual and group appointments with BCDSS staff by participating in active job search, submitting weekly job logs and attending workshops or Job Clubs. ob search is typically done 4 weeks at a time with a 12 week maximum.

+f.
 Described below is the district's process and policy used for determining whether participation in self-employment is approved as part of an individual's required work activities, including the guidelines workers follow.
 If the district always approves self-employment as part of an individual's required work activities, please note this policy below.

 A recipient who provides unregistered child care is encouraged to register through the Child Care Council to become a legally exempt childcare provider in order to receive payment from the agency.
 BCDSS will budget this child care income as appropriate.
-An individual that is self-employed and who receives less than the hourly minimum wage in payment will be required to participate in 30 hours of additional work activities each week, not including the hours of provision of self-employment.
+An individual that is self-employed and who receives less than the hourly federal minimum wage in payment will be required to participate in 30 hours of additional work activities each week, not including the hours of provision of self-employment.
 BCDSS will allow two months for all self-employed individuals to increase their business income, additional time may be permitted as determined by the district based on case circumstance.